 "The stars, they shine within her eyes, reflecting boundless cobalt skies.
-No world henceforth could strive to capture, this endless bliss--" He effortlessly continued her poem.
-She mentally pictured the new stanza, the sudden emotions rising up within her, the frenzied flutter in her chest.
+No world henceforth could strive to capture, this endless bliss-" He effortlessly continued her poem, their voices one.

-"--This wondrous rapture."
-She breathed, finishing the poem.
+"-This wondrous rapture."
+She concluded the poem breathlessly.

 She turned her face towards him, to find him staring at her intently, all reservations and decorum lost and forgotten.
-He was closer than she had realised, leaning back against the fence, arms crossed casually over his chest.
-She found that her curious gaze was examining his features of its own free will; tracing his lips, his smooth forehead, his curiously dark eyes.
+He was closer than she had realised, leaning back against the fence, arms crossed over his chest.
+Her curious gaze examined his features of its own free will; tracing his lips, his smooth forehead, his curiously dark eyes.

-She couldn't fathom his expression; lips a thin line, brows level, neither tensed into a frown nor relaxed in a smile, a hardened stare fixed upon her face.
+She couldn't fathom his expression.
+His lips formed a firm, thin line, brows level, neither tensed into a frown nor relaxed in a smile.
+His hardened stare was fixed upon her.

 "You amaze me sometimes."
 He said after an eternity, shifting from his position against the fence.
 He placed one hand either side of her knees and leaned close, her breath catching in her throat as his face stopped several inches before hers.
 In the distance, she heard the rumble of thunder.